heavywatal/esb-hpc/content/admin.md

 1. Add the user (and his/her mentor) to [metal-sokendai](https://groups.google.com/forum/#!forum/metal-sokendai):
-    "Manage" => "Direct add members"
+    "Manage" => "Direct add members".

-    Message:
+    Message example:
     ```
-    ______ has been successfully registered as a user of Metal system.
+    Your email address has been registered to metal-sokendai mailing list.
-    Various notifications such as server maintenance and updates will be provided with this mailing list.
+    Various notifications such as server maintenance and updates will be delivered.
     You can also post questions and requests here.
+    ```

+1. Send an email to the new user:

+    ```
+    Dear ______,
+    CC: Prof. ______,

+    You have been successfully registered as a user of Metal system.
     Try loggin in to the server with the following command:

     ssh ______@metal.campus.soken.ac.jp